Extra Crunch roundup: Tonal EC-1, Deliveroo’s rocky IPO, is Substack really worth $650M? – TechCrunch

 @yourprotagonist

-Full Extra Crunch articles are only available to members
+Full Extra Crunch articles are only available to members.

-Use discount code ECFriday to save 20% off a one- or two-year subscription
+Use discount code ECFriday to save 20% off a one- or two-year subscription.

 The Tonal EC-1